mebyz/pistahx/README.md

   - Define your own caching strategies for fine tuning

-- **SECURITY : ORMS offers you multiple authentication strategies, which you can easily activate from your configuration file ( ./your_orms_app/conf/Conf.hx ) :**
+- **SECURITY : ORMS offers you multiple authentication strategies. activation is done in your configuration file ./conf/Conf.hx :**

   - JSON Web Tokens (JWT) : if you want to build RestFULL APIs or if you have to deal with cookie-less clients